 In the end, everything works out for them.
 In the end, they get what they want.
 The world comes to love them.
 Everybody, male and female alike, loves them.
 They are respected and admired for their thoughts, actions, and ideas at every turn.
 They have every reason to feel good about themselves.

 What I just described is both the standard narrative for no less than 95 percent of every underdog story ever told and the primary reason why virtue signaling is getting out of hand.
 If that sounds like a bit of a stretch, then please bear with me.
-There is a logic behind it and, unlike my previous post on virtue signaling, it has a major implications for our sex lives and for aspiring erotica/romance writers.
+There is a logic behind it and, unlike my previous post on virtue signaling, it has a major implications.

 As with other topics, like sex robots and body shaming, it’s impossible to cover every aspect of a certain topic.
 Virtue signaling, having only recently become a major buzzword, definitely qualifies.
 It is very much an emerging trend that is finding its way into politics, gender issues, media, and even erotica/romance.
 Since I’m trying to make a living writing erotica/romance, that deeply concerns me.